 Singled out for “stellar” undergraduate research and senior capstone

-WOOSTER, Ohio – Each year since 2002, the editors of U.S. News & World Report have asked college presidents, chief academic officers, and deans of admissions to identify colleges with “stellar examples” of eight programs that education experts, including the Association of American Colleges and Universities, agree are critical to student success.
-For the thirteenth straight year, Wooster has been singled out in two of those categories, undergraduate research and senior capstone programs.
+Wooster, Ohio – Each year since 2002, the editors of U.S. News & World Report have asked college presidents, chief academic officers, and deans to identify colleges with "stellar examples" of eight programs that education experts, including the Association of American Colleges and Universities, agree are critical to student success.
+For the fourteenth straight year, Wooster has been singled out in two of those categories, undergraduate research opportunities and senior capstone programs.
 Only one other school can make that claim: Princeton University.

-Overall, Wooster was ranked number 69 among 236 national liberal arts colleges, one of four Ohio schools in the top 75, along with Oberlin, Kenyon, and Denison.
+Overall, Wooster was ranked number 61 among 235 national liberal arts colleges, one of four Ohio schools in the top 75, along with Oberlin (23), Kenyon (25), and Denison (55).

 The College of Wooster is America's premier college for mentored undergraduate research.
 By working one-on-one with a faculty adviser to conceive, organize, and complete an original research project, written work, performance or art exhibit, every Wooster student develops independent judgment, analytical ability, creativity, project-management and time-management skills, and strong written and oral communication skills.
 Founded in 1866, the college enrolls approximately 2,000 students.